 TIP #2: If the weather is good consider combining the festival with a family cycling excursion along the False Creek Seawall.
-Parking will be a challenge during the event, so it won’t hurt to park elsewhere and enjoy a scenic bike ride.
-Other options include using public transit, and/or catching one of the False Creek Ferries or Aquabus to Granville Island, although demand for ferry rides that day might be pretty crazy.
+Parking can be a challenge during the event, so it doesn’t hurt to park elsewhere and enjoy a scenic bike ride.
+Other options include using public transit, and/or catching one of the False Creek Ferries or Aquabus to Granville Island.
+Demand for ferry rides that day, however, might be pretty crazy.

 TIP #3: While at Granville Island be sure to also check out the Public Market and explore the island with its gardens, toy stores and play areas.
 On the day we went a couple of years ago there were dozens of adult Canada Geese and their goslings wandering around and checking out the sights, which made for some fun photos of our own – so don’t forget your camera!

 Check out Vancouver’s Best Places for Children for other ideas on what to do with your kids.